DIPlib/diplib/DIPthoughts.md

   It describes a filter support of arbitrary shape by giving the offset to the first pixel in each run, and the number of pixels in the run.
 Subsequent pixels are then accessed by adding the correct stride to the offset of the first pixel.
-  The pixel table framework use this system, I don't think it's used outside it.
+  The pixel table framework uses this system, I don't think it's used outside it.

 We should keep both methods, and standardize the first one.